Frequently Asked Questions

 Many services are covered by private insurance, managed care contract, HMO, Medicaid, Medicare or others.
-You may contact your insurance directly for covered providers or our client service representatives will help you determine coverage and payment agreements.
+You may contact your insurance directly for covered providers, or one of our client service representatives will help you determine coverage and payment agreements.

 How much do services cost?

-As a non-profit, our fees are comparable to other providers and are based on the cost of providing services.
+As a non-profit, our Cost of Services are comparable to other providers and are based on the cost of providing services.
 Insurance, preferred provider and managed care plans may cover treatment.
-Indiana residents may qualify for fee assistance with our sliding scale based on income and family size.
+No one will be turned away for inability to pay.
+Indiana residents may qualify for fee assistance with our Discounted Fee Scale based on income and family size.
 Staff will assist with determining coverage and designing a payment plan to fit your circumstances.

 Back to Top

 What are the visiting hours and visitor policies for inpatient/residential programs?

 For the inpatient psychiatric unit, visiting hours are available daily between 2:00 p.m. - 3:00 p.m. and 7:00 p.m. - 8:00 p.m.
 Special visiting arrangements can be made if these hours present great difficulty to visitors.
 Children under age 14 are not allowed to visit.

 The residential substance abuse programs vary by locations.
 At the Strawhun Center in Merrillville, visiting hours are 6:00 p.m. - 7:00 p.m. on Saturdays.
 Family Night groups meet Tuesdays and Thursdays from 6:00 p.m. - 8:00 p.m.
 At the Stark Center in East Chicago, visiting hours are 11:30 a.m. - 12:30 p.m. on Saturdays.
 Family therapy is held Saturdays from 10:30 a.m. - 11:30 a.m.